 This explains why the Long Rocks aren't particularly abuzz with speckled trout in December: their needs have them eating somewhere else.
 It is the alignment of the necessary conditions and circumstances that cause them to be at this hot spot.

-The best time to fish the MRGO Long Rocks for speckled trout is from April to June.
+The best time to fish this hot spot for speckled trout is from April to June.

 Why are the Long Rocks so great for speckled trout?